The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Learn about the infinite impact two social and behavioral sciences graduates have had after earning one degree and becoming a part of a network of greater good.

 Dr. Sander began her career with Kaplan University in 1997.
-She served as a professor and program coordinator for the School of Arts and Sciences, now known as the School of Social and Behavioral Sciences.
+She served as a professor and program coordinator for the School of Arts and Sciences, now known as the College of Social and Behavioral Sciences.

 Hear from Catie Behling, a Master of Science in